Data Science Coding Interview Questions with 5 Technical Concepts

 Let’s start simple -- categorizations, aggregations, ratios.
 Aren’t these 3 different concepts?
 Yes, but they’re almost always tested together in one coding question.
 And it’s probably the most commonly tested concept on data science coding interviews, especially in the beginning rounds.

 By categorizations, we mean CASE statements in SQL.
 We’ll stick with SQL technical concepts because most people use SQL for data science coding interviews.

 Aggregations like taking the sum or average are always tested and usually are applied after the categorization takes place.

 But they can also take the form of a ratio.

-Here’s an example by Facebook
+Here is an example coding interview question by Facebook

 Return the share of monthly active users in the United States (US).
 Active users are the ones with an "open" status in the table.